Rifle Sights and Optics

 BWE offer a modified Uzi sight leaf, which converts the 200 Meter peep, into a same plane 100 Meter ghost ring.
 The sight retains the original 100 Meter peep.
 The MP5 and Uzi ghost rings also assist low light acquisition and co-witness with micro reflex sights.
-Zeroed at 25 yards, the 9x19mm cartridge has a point blank range of 100 Meters.
+Zeroed at 25 meters, the 9x19mm cartridge has a point blank range of 100 meters.

-Although subject to additional regulation, short barreled MP5s and Uzis are a real crowd pleaser at the range.
+Although subject to additional regulation, the short barreled MP5 and Uzi are a real crowd pleaser at the range.
 Their minimal recoil and muzzle blast guard against developing a flinch.
 Their extra mass and additional points of contact, make them much more stable than a handgun.
 Accurate rapid fire is effortless.

 2: Rifle Optics